ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <hr>
 <div style="height: 20px;"></div>

-When we talk about space, we usually think of the night sky, stars light up.
-We don't usually think of planets beyond our Solar System.
-But the study of exoplanets - planets beyond our Solar System - is a crucial gateway to discovering and confirming the existence of extraterrestrial life.

 This project peers into exoplanet science through the lens of data.
 I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank" style="color: #573259;"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank" style="color: #573259;">NASA exoplanets archive</a> </strong> on which I'll visualize and perform unsupervised learning through a k-means clustering algorithm.

 <h5 align="center"> Project summary</h5>